Fusion GPS: Prevezon Holding

+Prevezon and FARA violation inquiry

 On March 30, 2017, Senate Judiciary Chairman Chuck Grassley, R-Iowa called for a U.S. Department of Justice investigation into purported connections between Fusion GPS and Russia, and an inquiry as to whether Fusion GPS was acting as an unregistered foreign agent.
+Grassley's concern was whether the Russian government paid for Fusion's work on the Prevezon defense while Fusion was collaborating with Christopher Steele to produce the salacious Steele dossier.
 The company denied the claims that they were engaged in lobbying or had violated the Foreign Agents Registration Act.

+Shortly after the settlement of the Prevezon lawsuit in July 2017, Fusion GPS accused the White House of trying to "smear" it for investigating President Trump's alleged ties to Russia.
+White House press secretary Sarah Huckabee Sanders said that ongoing investigations into potential ties between Trump's 2016 election campaign and Moscow were political ploys to undermine his presidency.
+Fusion GPS countered that it merely worked with a law firm (BakerHostetler) "to provide support for civil litigation" unrelated to Russian efforts to do away with the Magnitsky Act, saying it had no reason to register under the Foreign Agents Registration Act (FARA).

-According to the Washington Post′s "Fact Checker" column, there is "no evidence that the Russian government paid for Fusion’s work on the Prevezon defense at the same time Fusion investigated Trump’s business dealings in Russia."
+According to a "Fact Checker" column written by Glenn Kessler, prior to any Congressional investigations, there was "no evidence that the Russian government paid for Fusion’s work on the Prevezon defense at the same time Fusion investigated Trump’s business dealings in Russia."

 Trump–Russia dossier and Christopher Steele

 In September 2015, Fusion GPS was hired by The Washington Free Beacon, a conservative political website, to do opposition research on Trump and other Republican presidential candidates.
-In spring 2016 when Trump had emerged as the probable Republican candidate, the Free Beacon stopped funding investigation into Trump.
+In spring 2016, when Trump had emerged as the probable Republican candidate, the Free Beacon stopped funding the investigation into Trump.

 From April 2016 through October 2016, the law firm Perkins Coie, on behalf of the Hillary Clinton 2016 presidential campaign and the Democratic National Committee, retained Fusion GPS to continue opposition research on Trump.
 In June 2016, Fusion GPS retained Christopher Steele, a private British corporate intelligence investigator and former MI-6 agent, to research any Russian connections to Trump.
 Steele produced a 35-page series of uncorroborated memos from June to December 2016, which became the document known as the Steele dossier.
 Fusion GPS provided Marc Elias, the lead election lawyer for Perkins Coie, with the resulting dossier and other research documents.

-The firm is being sued for defamation by three Alfa-Bank owners named in the dossier as connected to Putin.
-German Khan, one of the litigants and one of Russia's wealthiest citizens, is the father-in-law of lawyer Alex van der Zwaan, who was charged in the Mueller probe for making false statements to the FBI.
-He pleaded guilty to one count and in April 2018 was sentenced to 30 days in jail and a fine of $20,000.